Lancaster, Lancashire: Road

 The A6 road, one of the main historic north–south roads in England, passes through the city centre, with northbound and southbound traffic on separate streets, and crosses the Lune at Greyhound Bridge northbound and Skerton Bridge southbound (these are the two furthest-downstream road crossing points of the Lune).
 The road leads south to Preston, Chorley and Manchester and north to Carnforth, Kendal, Penrith and Carlisle.

 The M6 motorway passes to the east of Lancaster with junctions 33 and 34 to the south and north.
 The Bay Gateway, a dual carriageway opened in 2016, links Heysham to the M6.

+Bus

-Lancaster's main bus operator, Stagecoach Cumbria & North Lancashire, operates network of services from Lancaster bus station throughout the Lancaster District and services to more distant places such as Kendal, Keswick, Kirkby Lonsdale, Preston and Blackpool.
-There are buses to Lancaster University, the No. 1 and No. 1A services run every 10–15 minutes using double-deckers, with less frequent services 4, 41 and 42.
-Other routes are covered by Kirkby Lonsdale Coach Hire, including the 582 to Kirkby Lonsdale, Settle and Skipton and the 89 to Knott End-on-Sea.
+Lancaster's main bus operator, Stagecoach Cumbria and North Lancashire, operates network of services from Lancaster bus station throughout the Lancaster District and services to more distant places such as Kendal, Keswick, Preston and Blackpool.
+There are also buses to Lancaster University.
+Other routes are covered by Kirkby Lonsdale Coach Hire.